Eloy Alfaro International Airport

-Eloy Alfaro International Airport is a combination civilian airport and military air base on the Pacific coast near Manta, a city in the Manabí Province of Ecuador.
+Eloy Alfaro International Airport is a joint use civil and military airport on the Pacific coast near Manta, a city in the Manabí Province of Ecuador.
 The airport, also known as Eloy Alfaro Air Base, is named in honor of Eloy Alfaro, a former president of Ecuador.
 It was inaugurated by the Ecuadorian Air Force on October 24, 1978.
 It is the fourth-busiest airport in Ecuador.